 - 4.1.
 Generator Operator.

 - 4.2.
 Generator Owner.

-- 5. Effective Date: In those jurisdictions where regulatory approval is required, this standard shall become effective on the first day of the first calendar quarter after applicable regulatory approval.
+- 5. Effective Date: In those jurisdictions where regulatory approval is required, this standard shall become effective on the first day of the first calendar quarter after applicable regulatory approval, or as otherwise made effective pursuant to the laws applicable to such ERO governmental authorities.
 In those jurisdictions where no regulatory approval is required, this standard shall become effective on the first day of the first calendar quarter after Board of Trustees approval.